rkallux/Chess/README.md

 Alexander He adh236

-This repository contains the final project for CS3110: Functional Programming at Cornell University.
+This repository contains a functional programming implementation of Chess.
 The project is a Chess Game implemented in OCaml.

 ## Getting Started